Bringing the context together for intelligent decision making

 Knowledge Graphs resolve these challenges by combining and uncovering connections across silos of information so data can be analysed in a meaningful and more intelligent way.

-Siloed data – Data spread across multiple silos, for example in ERP systems and accounting systems, making the efficient collection, aggregation, and analysis of data expensive and time-consuming.
+Siloed data – Data spread across multiple silos, for example in ERP systems and accounting systems, makes the efficient collection, aggregation, and analysis of data expensive and time-consuming.

 Organisations need to connect their disparate data so it can be analysed in a meaningful and more intelligent way.

 Data types - Some data is structured, however, most data is unstructured.
-Unstructured data cannot be analysed with current databases because most data analytics databases are designed for structured data.
-O
+Unstructured data cannot be analysed with current data analytics databases because most are designed for structured data.

-Organisations need to find new methods to analyse, locate, extract, organise data.
+Organisations need to find new methods to analyse, locate, extract, and organise data.

-Data quality - It is unlikely that data in an organisation is going to be 100 per cent accurate.
+Data quality - It's unlikely that data in an organisation is going to be 100 per cent accurate.
 Databases can contain the wrong information, house duplicates and contain contradictions.
-It’s unlikely that data of inferior quality can bring any useful insights or unearth opportunities to precision-demanding business analysis.
+It’s doubtful that data of inferior quality can bring any useful insights or unearth opportunities to precision-demanding business analysis.